skupperproject/skupper-website/input/docs/declarative.md

     $ skupper status
     Skupper enabled for namespace 'east'.
 It is connected to 1 other site.

-## Step 5: Expose your services
+## Step 4: Expose your services

 You now have a Skupper network capable of multi-cluster communication, but no services are attached to it.
-This step uses the `skupper expose` command to make a Kubernetes deployment on one namespace available on all the connected namespaces.
+This step uses deployment annotations to make a Kubernetes deployment on one namespace available on all the connected namespaces.

 In the examples below, we use the Hello World application to